Baked Pork Tenderloin

 Instructions

-- 2In a small bowl, combine the paprika, brown sugar, salt, cumin, mustard, black pepper, and chipotle powder in a bowl.
+- 2In a small bowl, combine the paprika, brown sugar, ground cumin, mustard powder, and chili powder.
+Set the spice rub aside.

-- 3Heat a cast-iron pan or similar oven-safe, heavy-bottomed pan over medium-high heat.
-Once the pan is hot, add the oil and let it warm up for another minute or two.
+- 3Heat a cast-iron skillet or similar oven-safe heavy-bottomed pan over medium-high heat for 2–3 minutes until smoking hot.
+Add the canola oil and let it warm for another 1–2 minutes until shimmering.

 Nutrition — Per Serving